James960714/LaunchPadEventsPlatform/README.md

 - GET    '/google-calendar/auth':

-       redirects user to the google oauth2 page
+      Redirects user to the google oauth2 page

 - GET    '/google-calendar/auth/redirect':

-       oauth2 page which then redirects the user back to the event page
+      Oauth2 page which then redirects the user back to the event page

 - POST   '/google-calendar/create-event':

-       posts event oto user's google clendar once authorised token has been given
+      Posts event onto user's google clendar once authorised token has been given

 - GET    '/events':

-       retrieves all vents in db
+      Retrieves all events in db

 - GET    '/events/:eventId':

-       retireves and event by eventId
+      Retireves event by eventId

 - GET    '/users', getAllUsers):

-       retrieves all user in db
+      Retrieves all user in db

 - GET    '/users/:userName':

-       retirves user by username
+      Retirves user by username

 - POST   '/events/:eventId/attendees:

-       adds a user to the list of attendees for an event
+      Adds a user to the list of attendees for an event

 - POST   '/events/event':

-       creates an event
+      Creates an event

 - PATCH  '/events/:eventId':

-       makes edits to the event object
+      Makes edits to the event object

 - DELETE '/events/:eventId':

-       removes and event from the db
+      Removes event from the db

 - PATCH  '/users/:userName':

-       edits the user credentials
+      Edits the user credentials

 - POST   '/users/user':

-   creates a new user
+      Creates a new user